BattlesnakeOfficial/docs/docs/guides/playing/leaderboards.md

 # Leaderboards

-**Leaderboards are a cycling competition where you can test your skills against other developers by putting your Battlesnakes into different ladders, each with a unique game mode.**

-Competitions run from the beginning to the end of each month, generating games, and moving Battlesnakes up and down the ladders.
-When the month ends, results are determined and achievements will be awarded to your account page.

-Each day, between a set time period, Ladders will run up to 100 matches.&#x20;

-At the end of each month, the ladders will be scored and achievements awarded based on your placement on the leaderboards (such as 1st, Top 10 or Top 50).

-## Monthly Changes

-Some ladders will offer consistent game modes month-to-month, allowing players to track improvement and progress.
-Other ladders will act as testing grounds for new experimental combinations of game mechanics in a competitive environment.

-### **How Do I Play?**

-Just enter one of your Battlesnakes into an active Leaderboard.
-You can participate in one or all of the ladders!

-### **When do games run?**

-Games for each ladder will run once per day.
-The start times are offset between each ladder Battlesnake being in too many games at once.

-### **Achievements**
+**Battlesnake Leaderboards are fully automated competitive ladders you can enter your Battlesnakes in to compete against other developers!**

+## How do Leaderboards work?
+Leaderboards run a fixed number of games between a set time frame daily.
+Winning matches increases your Rating in the Leaderboard, just as losing matches decreases it.
+Developers are then ranked by their Rating.

+Ratings are updated daily.
+Players are then ranked according to their Rating, which then determines their standing on the Leaderboard compared to other developers.

-At the end of each month, the Battleground Ladders will resolve and achievements will be awarded to the Battlesnakes based on how they finished in the competition: **1st Place**, **Top 10** and **Top 50**!
+At the end of each month, developers are awarded Battlesnake Points based on rank.
+But Ratings will **NOT** reset.

-For more information check out our [Welcome to Battlegrounds](https://blog.battlesnake.com/welcome-to-battlegrounds/) blog post!
+**Rating**: The value your Battlesnake earns by winning Leaderboard games.

+**Ranking**: Refers to your standing in the Leaderboard compared to other developers, sorted by rating.

+## How do Ratings work?

+Leaderboards use an unmodified [TrueSkill](https://en.wikipedia.org/wiki/TrueSkill) algorithm to track and update player ratings.
+With the Trueskill system, there's no disadvantage to joining a Leaderboard already in progress, so drop in your Battlesnake anytime!